5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 >[!NOTE]
 > 💁🏻‍♂️*Something Extra*
 >
->*For code and syntax examples of the Spotipy library, check out this [Official Github Repo](https://github.com/spotipy-dev/spotipy/tree/2.22.1) or `spotipy_example` folder in this repository.*
+>*For syntax explanations of the Spotipy library, refer to the [Official Github Repository](https://github.com/spotipy-dev/spotipy/tree/2.22.1) or the `spotipy_example` folder within this repository.*